On the strongly regular locus of the inertia stack of $\mathrm{Bun}_G$: Introduction

 For any finite length admissible smooth representation $\rho$ of $G_b(F)$, Hansen--Kaletha--Weinstein compare the elliptic parts of the Harish-Chandra characters of $\rho$ and $R\Gamma(G,b,\mu)[\rho]$. \begin{thm}[{\cite[Theorem 6.5.2]{hkw}}] Assume $b$ is basic.
 Let $\rho$ be a finite length admissible smooth representation of $G_b(F)$, and let $\pi = R\Gamma(G,b,\mu)[\rho]$.

 Let $g \in G(F)$ be an elliptic element.
 Then

-\end{thm} Here, $\rho_G$ is the sum of the positive roots of $G$, and $\Rel_b$ is a set parametrizing pairs of stably conjugate elements of $G(F)$ and $G_b(F)$, plus some additional data.
+\end{thm} Here, $\rho_G$ is the sum of the positive roots of $G$, $\Rel_b$ is a set parametrizing pairs of stably conjugate elements of $G(F)$ and $G_b(F)$, plus some additional data, and $r_{\mu}[\lambda]$ is the $\lambda$-isotypic subspace of the representation of the Langlands dual group $\widehat{G}$ with highest weight $\mu$.
 If $\rho$ belongs to a supercuspidal $L$-packet, then this identity confirms a prediction of the Kottwitz and refined local Langlands conjectures.

 Recall that an element of a reductive group is \emph{strongly regular} if its centralizer is a torus.
 It would be useful to generalize Theorem \ref{hkw-649} to strongly regular $g$, since the strongly regular locus is dense in $G(F)$, while the elliptic locus may not be dense.
 We make some progress toward this goal. \begin{thm}[Theorem \ref{trace}] Let $\rho$ be a finite length admissible representation of $G_b(F)$, and let $\pi = R\Gamma(G,b,\mu)[\rho]$.
 Let $g \in G(F)$ be a strongly regular element.
 Suppose that for all specializations $b'$ of $b$ in $B(G,\mu)$, $g$ is not stably conjugate to any element of $G_{b'}(F)$.
 Then